Glacial Mountain Salmon

 Salmon farmed in New Zealand eat a diet formulated by international experts in fish nutrition, which is specially blended and balanced to meet all the dietary requirements of the salmon.
 It has everything needed to care for and grow healthy fish - fish meal, fish oil, plant proteins and oils.

 Some producers also incorporate nutritional components derived from animals raised by meat and poultry industries for human consumption.
 Incorporating these other ingredients decreases the reliance on marine resources which lets the salmon industry grow more salmon with less resources.
 This is about sustainability and the responsible use of the resources available.

 Salmon get their pink colour from a compound called astaxanthin.
 Astaxanthin is an antioxidant that is essential to a fully balanced diet for healthy salmon growth.
 The astaxanthin fed to farmed salmon is identical to the nutrient that salmon would get from a diet in the wild.

-To view the Feed Diagrams from our current suppliers, please click the links below:
+To view the Feed Diagram from our current supplier, please click the link below:

 Flavour Profile & Nutrition

 The constant flow of water throughout our farm makes our salmon “fitter” than sea-run salmon, resulting in a firmer flesh and cleaner taste.
 It is perfect for all dishes - sashimi, sushi, baked, fried, cured and smoked.
 Once filleted and vac-packed, our lean salmon freezes particularly well and will still be high quality even after months in the freezer.